50 Canadians Reveal What Their “Happy Place” Looks Like

 Happiness is a library

-Books have always provided an escape for avid readers, but never more so than during this global pandemic.
+Books have always provided an escape for avid readers.
 Tessa Frey pays tribute to her beloved local branch of the Wellington County Public Library in this striking architectural shot.

 Into the woods